opendilab/DI-engine-docs/Mujoco_zh_en.rst

 mirror
 ----

-The image of the DI-engine comes with the framework itself and the Mujoco environment, available via \``docker pull opendilab / ding:nightly-mujoco`` \, or by accessing \`docker hub <https://hub.docker.com/repository/docker/opendilab/ding>`_ Get more images
+The image of the DI-engine comes with the framework itself and the Mujoco environment, available via \ ``docker pull opendilab/ding:nightly-mujoco``\ , or by accessing\ `docker hub <https://hub.docker.com/repository/docker/opendilab/ding>`_ Get more images

 .._spatial original environment before transformation):